(Water on the Brain)

 - Brain injuries

 - Problems with the blood vessel in the brain, such as aneurysms or arteriovenous malformations

 - Bleeding into the brain or CSF space

-- Headache (often worse when lying down or upon first awakening in the morning or with straining)
+- Headache, which may often be worse when lying down, upon first awakening in the morning, or with straining

 - Problems with balance

 - Memory problems